Strategic Hub for Innovation, Exchange and Leadership in Defense (SHIELD)

-Please engage by completing this survey.
-Let us know how you are participating in the defense sector, if you would like to participate in follow-on discussion or if you would like to be updated on SHIELD’s progress.
+Let us know how you are participating in the defense sector, if you would like to participate in follow-on discussions or if you would like to be updated on SHIELD’s progress.

 Additional Resources: